reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 Although this example requires the user to click the submit button, the malicious website could have run JavaScript to submit the form without the user knowing anything about it.

-This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely.
+This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely depending on the user's privileges.

 ## How does CSRF work?